 During South by Southwest (SXSW) 2019 the SETI Institute Artists in Residence Program announced its newest initiative, The Earthling Project.
 In the panel, “SETI, Earthling & the Collective Musical Voice,” Rob Baker, Ola Kowalewski, and Felipe Perez Santiago, the SETI Institute’s Artist in Residence, explained the importance that music plays into representing humanity, the role it played in the Voyager Golden Record, and the role it will play in the future.

-The panel aimed to explain the project which hopes to create a universal voice that can represent humanity to the cosmos.
+The panel aimed to explain The Earthling Project which hopes to create a universal voice that can represent humanity to the cosmos.
 They also outlined the plan to send our united voice to the stars.
 Utilizing the advances in technology since the Golden Record, the initiative aims to collect sound from all over the world and use them to compose a piece of music that exemplifies the multitudes of humanity.
 The best explanation of the initiative comes from Perez Santiago himself:

 “The project’s goal is to create global collaborative music, for eventual launch into space, that leaves a message of who we are now as species, as humans, and as earthlings.
 Using online platforms and social media we will invite musicians, artists, space lovers, humanists, and everyone else in the world to participate and build a community of music, art, and technology.”